drubinstein/pokerl/content/docs/chapter-3/swarm.md

 # The Swarm

 I know I haven’t gotten to the final run yet.
 I have not mentioned an important modification I made to the normal PPO loop.
-Pokemon is a nearly open world game.
+Pokémon is a nearly open world game.
 Unfortunately, the experiential data can get “non-coherent” and the agents can become detached from each other.

 Without sufficiently coherent data, the policy will not improve.
 This plagued me for *months*.
 Eventually, I took inspiration from the [Go-Explore](https://arxiv.org/abs/1901.10995) paper.
 I changed the way training is done.
 I made assurances that the data would remain coherent.